Uvacoder/uva-dashboard-vue/README.md

 - Images and animal facts
 - Route navigation data (with traffic)
 - Weather in your area
+- Open Pull Requests for a certain GitHub repo

 The dashboard (as of now) can hold 6 dashlets in a 3 by 2 setup.
 Fell free to help developing new dashlets, or help improving things as setup, general functionality and configurations.
+You may also decide to span a dashlet over both rows, at the moment a placeholder in the respective other row is needed though, to align the other dashlets correctly in horizontal direction.
+TODO: A setup of the dashboard via a config object would be way better.
+At the moment, the dashboard has to be set up in the App.vue.

 To setup the dashboard you will probably need at least some understanding of programming (Developers, feel free to improve the setup!), but the guide below will try to explain it as good as possible.

 ## Setup for Your home dashboard
 ### Decide which dashlets you want
 You can find all available dashlets in the components directory.
 Each dashlet can be configured.
 The configuration of each dashlet will be explained at the head of each file (TODO!
 As of now find out for yourself :P Just take a look at the names of a components properties, should be self explanatory, mostly).
 To include a dashlet into you dashboard, go to the App.vue file.
 There you can find 2 \<v-row> tags and 6 \<v-col> tags.
 Each \<v-col> tag will hold a dashlet.
 Include as dashlet as already shown in the file.
 After restarting your application, you will find the dashlet on the webpage.
+Use the classes panel--h-1 and panel--h-2 to decide how high the dashlet should be (1 or 2 rows).
+If using 2 rows height, add a simple \<v-col> with height 1 to the other row in the same column.

 ### Adding API keys
 You will need API keys for some dashlets.
 All APIs used in this project are either free, free to some extent or the keys need to be request via mail from the providers.
 You can configure the API tokens in the .env file.
 For the current dashlets take a look at these sites:
 - Navigation: You will need a MapBox API key.
 Take a look here: https://docs.mapbox.com/help/how-mapbox-works/access-tokens/.
 MapBox will give you 100000 request free a months!
 - FuelList: For Germans, you can request a Tankkoenig API token here: https://creativecommons.tankerkoenig.de/
 - Weather: You will need an Open Weather API token.
 Take a look here: https://openweathermap.org/appid.
 This token will be free if used correctly.
+For reverse Geocoding, use a mapbox access token.
+- GitHubPRList: You need a GitHub personal access token with the 'repo' and the 'read:project' rights.
+These can be created in the GitHub Developer Settings.
+Take a look here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ### Additional configuration
 #### Active times